jamulussoftware/jamulus/src/res/homepage/manual.md

 ![Indicators](indicators.png)

-The ping time is the time required for the audio stream to travel from the client to the server and backwards.
+The ping time is the time required for the audio stream to travel from the client to the server and back again.
 This delay is introduced by the network.
 This delay should be as low as 20-30 ms. If this delay is higher (e.g., 50-60 ms), your distance to the server is too large or your internet connection is not sufficient.